algolia/angular-instantsearch/doc/custom-widgets.md

 ## Custom Menu Select widget

 In this example we will create a new custom widget using the `BaseWidget` class and the [connectMenu](https://community.algolia.com/instantsearch.js/v2/connectors/connectMenu.html) InstantSearch.js connector.

+The default menu widget renders a list of links, but we would like to render it as a select element instead.

 ### 1. Extending the `BaseWidget` class